 The flag of Vietnam has always been the national pride of many Vietnamese.
 It has been changed many times throughout history, especially during the Vietnam War.
 Each has its own special meaning.
 If you are interested in Vietnam’s flag, this article will help you understand more about the history and meaning of Vietnam’s flag.

 The History of Vietnam’s Flag

 Throughout feudal dynasties in history, the flag of Vietnam had changed many times and disappeared for some time when the country was under colonization.
 In 1940, the red flag with a central yellow star first appeared in some local revolutions against the French colonial government in the South of Vietnam.
 It became the flag of the Viet Minh forces that the leader Ho Chi Minh established in 1941 to support the locals in the war against the French.

 In August 1945, in the meeting of the National Assembly, they decided to choose the red background and yellow star banner as the official flag of the entire revolution over the whole country.
-After the victory of the revolution in August, on September 2nd, 1945, the flag officially became the government flag of the Democratic Republic of Vietnam in the North while the President read Vietnam's Declaration of Independence.
-In 1976, The United Nations Organization officially recorded the flag as the national flag of Vietnam recognizing it as an independent nation in the world.
+After the victory of the revolution in August, on September 2nd, 1945, the flag officially became the government flag of the Democratic Republic of Vietnam in the North while the President read Vietnam’s Declaration of Independence.
+In 1976, The United Nations Organization officially recorded the flag as the national flag of Vietnam recognizing it as an independent nation on the world’s map.

-On the other side, the South government had its own flag; many Vietnamese still remember this flag as "the three stripes".
-It had a yellow background with three parallel red lines in the middle and was inspired by revolutionary flags of many dynasties in Vietnam's history.
+On the other side, the South government had its own flag; many Vietnamese still remember this flag as “the three stripes”.
+It had a yellow background with three parallel red lines in the middle and was inspired by the revolutionary flags of many dynasties in Vietnam’s history.
 The use of this flag in the Socialist Republic of Vietnam is banned with the exception of illustration in films and movies.

 Flag of the Republic of Vietnam